dustinm94/RCB-9000/README.md

 * How to manipulate JSON data
 * How deep learning works
 * AI basics
-* How to use tensorflow.
+* How to use tensorflow
+* Gaining experience with Pandas
+* Gaining experience with SQlite

 # Goals
 Possibly creating a specific type of chatbot.
 For example only use engineering subreddits for data, thus making it a chatbot that only talks about engineering related topics and questions.
 (As you can see, you can apply any subreddit to this)